 Prosperous Vevey sports the headquarters of Nestlé, an interesting food museum (Alimentarium), a large Camera Museum, a lovely waterfront area, and is the gateway to the UNESCO World Cultural Heritage-listed Lavaux vineyards and wine-growing region.
 Chaplin’s World is a museum in the house where Charlie Chaplin lived his final 25 years.

-Morges has a lovely castle with several museums, a small old town, an inviting waterfront area, and houses several events and festivals each year including the spectacular (and free) tulip festival each spring and the historic British car meeting early in October.
+Morges has a lovely castle with several museums, a small old town, and an inviting waterfront area.
+Morges hosts several events and festivals each year including the spectacular (and free) tulip festival each spring and the historic British car meeting early in October.

 Nyon’s white castle offers spectacular views of Lake Geneva and the French Alps.
 On a clear day, the views reach to the Jet d’Eau in Geneva and Mt Blanc in France.
 A regular ferry boat service links Nyon with medieval Yvoire on the French side of Lac Léman.